 The SEP as such still exists after a successful TLS session release (state Idle).
 Removal of the SEP follows usual H.248 SUBtract.req or MODify.req commands.

-Property tlsesc/sepplink (clause 9.1.1) allows the trigger of a TLS session release at the partner SEPP.
+The SEPP interlinkage capability (as referred by clause 9.1.1) allows the trigger of a TLS session release at the partner SEPP.

 8.6.5.2 Bearer control protocol – Transport connection: L4 bearer release